6 Poses to Boost Your Mood

 Feeling stuck or overwhelmed?
 Wild Thing Pose is a playful, heart-opening pose that encourages feelings of joy and freedom.
 This pose is a gentle backbend that stretches the front of the body and opens the heart.
 It can help release tension in the chest and shoulders, while promoting a sense of lightness and positivity, making it a perfect mood-boosting pose.

-For Wild Thing, start in Downward Facing Dog.
+How to do it: Start in Downward Facing Dog.
 Lift your right leg and bend your knee.
 Land your right toes on the ground behind you and bring your right hand off the ground, reaching behind you.
 Keep your left leg straight and lift your chest toward the ceiling.
 Hold for 3 - 5 breaths.
 To release the pose, either flip back over or sit down on the ground.
 Repeat on the left side.

 3. Cobra